 Following the principle underlying Professor Sanna's other successful publications, Surgery for Cochlear and Other Auditory Implants takes an integrated approach to anatomy, imaging, technology, decision making, surgical procedures described step by step, and clinical cases.

-This allows readers to:
+This book allows readers to:

 - Improve the efficiency and outcomes of cochlear implantation and other auditory implant surgeries